AlexanderZug/Blog-Api/README.md

 ```
     cd Blog-Api
 ```
-3. Run Docker Compose to start the API, Redis, and Postgres:
+3. Start the API, Redis, and Postgres:

 ```
-    sudo docker-compose up --build
+    make run-local
 ```
 This will create and start the necessary containers.
 It will also create a superuser with the credentials admin/admin